international-year-of-the-salmon/template-repository/README.txt

 The repository is structured as follows:

-original_data contains processed data files that have been sent to the IYS Data Scientists that have not been formatted to the IYS Data Template.
+original_data contains processed data files that have been sent to the NPAFC Secretariat that have not been formatted to the IYS Data Template.

 IYS_data_template contains the processed data files that have been provided in the IYS Data Template.